Taking a nap can significantly improve mental and physical health, boosting alertness, improving mood, and enhancing memory.

 Here, two top US hospitals explain the benefits of napping and the best ways to take it.

-For naps, timing and duration are important.
+For naps, timing and duration are very important.

 Reduce health problems.
-Napping can help improve concentration and reduce the risk of health problems, while also helping to lower blood pressure and reduce the risk of heart disease.
+Napping can help improve concentration and reduce the risk of health problems, while also helping lower blood pressure and reduce the risk of heart disease.

 Control stress and mood.
 Napping stimulates the release of “happy” hormones like serotonin and dopamine, which help control stress.

-The best way to take a nap
+The best way to take a nap.

 While napping can benefit your mental and physical health, getting the right kind of sleep is essential for optimal health.
 In particular, the timing and duration of sleep are important, according to Johns Hopkins Medicine.